How to Become a Clinical Research Associate

 What does a Clinical Research Associate do?

-A Clinical Research Associate participates in the design, administration and monitoring of clinical trials.
-Analyzes and evaluates clinical data gathered during research.
-Being a Clinical Research Associate ensures compliance with protocol and overall clinical objectives.
-Knowledge of FDA regulatory requirements is required.
-Additionally, Clinical Research Associate may require ACRP or SOCRA Clinical Research Professional exam completion.
-Requires a master's degree in science or equivalent.
-Typically reports to a supervisor or manager.
+A Clinical Research Associate participates in the design, administration, and execution of clinical research trials.
+Conducts standard tests in accordance with established policies and procedures.
+Being a Clinical Research Associate analyzes and evaluates clinical data gathered during research.
+Ensures compliance with protocol and overall clinical objectives.
+Additionally, Clinical Research Associate possesses knowledge of FDA regulatory requirements, Good Clinical Practice (GCP) research standards, and JCAHO and International Conference on Harmonization (ICH) guidelines.
+Requires a bachelor's degree.
+May require ACRP or SOCRA certification.
+Typically reports to a manager.
 The Clinical Research Associate occasionally directed in several aspects of the work.
 Gaining exposure to some of the complex tasks within the job function.
 To be a Clinical Research Associate typically requires 2-4 years of related experience.

 A clinical research associate typically assists in designing the clinical trial and may be responsible for communicating the findings to the research communities.